ftlabs/ftcolumnflow/README.md

 		Object of key/value configuration pairs (see **Configuration** above).

-	When FTColumnflow is instntiated on an element, the return value from the constructor is an object that offers a number of public properties, methods and events.
+	When FTColumnflow is instantiated on an element, the return value from the constructor is an object that offers a number of public properties, methods and events.

 ### Methods